 Do not wait for perfect standards.
 Do not wait for final codes.
 Do not wait for the Omnibus to “save” you.
 Inventory, classification, literacy, prohibited-practice screening, ownership, and evidence collection are good investments under every scenario.

-For a cleaner split between current law and the proposal track, read the confirmed vs proposed timeline page.
+For a cleaner split between current law and the adopted-pending-OJ planning track, read the current-law vs adopted-pending-OJ timeline page.
 For first-pass triage, use the 2-minute quick quiz and the 12-question Compliance Checker.

 About the author: Abhishek G Sharma is the founder of Move78 International Limited.
 He holds ISO 42001 Lead Auditor, CISA, CISM, CRISC, and CEH certifications.
 He brings over 20 years of practitioner experience in cybersecurity, AI governance, and enterprise risk management.